AzureAD/microsoft-authentication-extensions-for-dotnet/docs/keyring_fallback_proposal.md

 ```
 `Config.CacheFileName` will contain the unprotected cache.

+Note: `WithLinuxUnprotectedFile` cannot be used in conjuction with `WithLinuxKeyring` - an exception will be thrown

 #### Suggested pattern for extension consumers

 Libraries consuming the extension will:

 1. create a cache helper with a the normal `KeyRing` setup
-2. call `cacheHelper.VerifyLinuxPersistence()`
+2. call `cacheHelper.VerifyPersistence()`
 3. If this throws an exception, show the user a meaningful message / URL to help page to inform them to secure their secrets storage
-4. Create a cache helper using `.WithLinuxPlaintextFile` using a file path that comes from either:
+4. Create a cache helper using `.WithLinuxUnprotectedFile` using a file path that comes from either:
 - a well known env variable, e.g. LINUX_DEV_TOOLS_TOKEN_CACHE
 - if LINUX_DEV_TOOLS_TOKEN_CACHE is not set, default to a well known location